 2.4.5.
 Achieving academic sustainability

 The work in this WP was organized with working group profiles those being industry members, university representatives, and EU members, which supervised the whole process through activities in quality management.
 During this work package, memoranda on cooperation with industry partners and other broadcasting enterprises were signed.
 There were collaboration memoranda among consortium members as well.
 Each memorandum includes support for developing and implementing MDTV-related studies, student internships with enterprises, and programs for engaging industry experts as guest teachers.
 Industry experts were consulted for curriculum improvements as well and this is included in the issues mentioned in the memorandum.
-All the partners from Kosovo and Albania had to collaborate to create strong and lasting relationships between universities and industry.
+All the partners from Kosovo and Albania had collaborated to create strong and lasting relationships between universities and industry.
 Student internships with industry partners were realized within the framework of this work package.
-Undergraduate and graduate MDTV students had to complete this internship before they finish their studies.
+Undergraduate and graduate MDTV students had completed internships before they finish their studies.
 The engagement of industry experts in teaching was realized by organizing industry expert lectures or open forums in the included higher education institutions.
-Depending on the topic, lectures were organized in the scope of a certain course, or as lectures connected to a study program.
+Depending on the topic, lectures were organized in the scope of a certain course, or as open lectures connected to a study program.

 2.5.1.
 Formalizing collaboration with industry partners